West Linn High School

-West Linn High School is a public high school in West Linn, Oregon, United States.
-It is one of two high schools in the West Linn-Wilsonville School District, the other being Wilsonville High School.
+West Linn High School (WLHS) is a public high school in West Linn, Oregon, United States.
+It is one of three high schools in the West Linn-Wilsonville School District.

 Academics

 In 1984, West Linn High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 93% of the school's seniors received their high school diploma.
 Of 373 students, 346 graduated, 18 dropped out, 6 received a modified diploma, and 3 are still in high school.